The Best Ski & Snowboard Festivals You Must Attend This Winter

 Get yourself a Portes du Soleil lift pass and you’ll have free access to the various shows taking place in different venues across the vast ski area during the Rock the Pistes festival.
 There will be five gigs a day up on the mountain.
 In the evenings, there’ll be après-ski concerts in the resorts at the foot of the slopes.

-Rock the Pistes will celebrate its ninth edition in 2019.
+Rock the Pistes will celebrate its tenth edition in 2020.
 More than 30 après-ski concerts are announced and over 28,000 festivalgoers are expected to attend.
 International and French pop-rock artists will literally rock the pistes!